MicrosoftDocs/customer-insights/ci-docs/data-sources-single.md

   - customerInsights
 ---

-# Experience Customer Insights in minutes
+# Get started with Customer Insights using a single data source

 Dynamics 365 Customer Insights provides ingestion of a single data source to get you up and running quickly.
 Provide your own data in a .csv file or choose sample data.